 \subsection{Message Combination}

-Current works on Comm-MARL usually process received (multiple) messages as a whole.
-Message Combination determines how to combine received messages before feeding them into agents' internal model.
-If a proxy is presented, generally each agent receives coordinated and combined messages from the proxy, excluding the necessary to operate message combination, as discusses in the dimension of Communicated Messages.
-If no proxy is presented, each agent will then individually decide how to combine more than one message.
-Since communicated messages encode the senders' personal understanding about the learning or the environment, some messages may be more valued than others.
-As shown in Table \ref{tab:combination}, we therefore categorize recent works in this dimension according to agents' preference on messages.
+When agents receive more than one message, current works often aggregate all received messages to reduce the input for the action policy.
+Message Combination determines how to integrate multiple messages before they are processed by an agent's internal model.
+If a proxy is involved, each agent receives already coordinated and combined messages from the proxy, eliminating the need for further message combination.
+If no proxy is presented, each agent independently determines how to combine multiple messages.
+Since communicated messages encode the senders' understanding of the learning process or the environment, some messages can be more valuable than others.
+As shown in Table \ref{tab:combination}, recent works in the dimension of message combination are categorized based on how agents prioritize received messages.